natiapa/frello-frontend/README.md

 - Node.js installed on your machine.
 - A package manager like npm or yarn.

-## Technologies and Libraries Used

-- React
-- Redux
-- SCSS for styling
-- Socket.IO for real-time updates
-- Axios for API requests
-- Vite for fast development
-- Date pickers: `react-datepicker`, `react-day-picker`
-- `styled-components` for component-level styling
-- `react-beautiful-dnd` for drag-and-drop functionality

 ### Installation

 1. Clone the repository: